 With the help of community volunteers and mums & dads the Flinders Island Netball Association was able to get up and running again in 2017.
 This year they concentrated on junior netball, teaching ball skills and drills, followed by game play.
 The children of all different age groups had an excellent season and the improvement from start to finish was enormous.
 A big thank you to Flinders Council for their Gunn Bequest Grant with which we were able to purchase new netballs.

 CITIZEN OF THE YEAR AWARD

 Flinders Council acknowledges the outstanding contribution volunteers make to the community, and annually honours one especially worthy volunteer with the award Citizen of the Year.

-Nomination forms are now available from the Council Office and here via this link - Citizen Of The Year Award 2017 - Nomination Form - for people wishing to nominate an individual for the Flinders Council Citizen of the Year Award.
-The award will be presented at the Flinders Island Show on 20th October 2017.
+Nomination forms for 2018 will be available from the Council Office and here via this link - Citizen Of The Year Award 2018 - Nomination Form - in the new year for people wishing to nominate an individual for the Flinders Council Citizen of the Year Award.
+The award will be presented at the Flinders Island Show in October 2018.